-What makes it special: Hidden down a small alleyway off Fukuoka’s Nishinakasu street, La Maison de La Nature Goh is a quiet, stylish restaurant serving omakase (or ‘chef’s choice’) – a six or seven-course menu created by talented chef-owner Takeshi Fukuyama.
+What is it like?
+Hidden down a small alleyway off Fukuoka’s Nishinakasu street, La Maison de La Nature Goh is a quiet, stylish restaurant serving omakase (or ‘chef’s choice’) – a six or seven-course menu created by talented chef-owner Takeshi ‘Goh’ Fukuyama.

 About the chef: Chef Fukuyama has spent his whole life in Fukuoka on the northern shore of Japan’s Kyushu Island, starting his career as a trainee chef at Ile de France and working up to head chef at Mercury wine bar and restaurant.
 He founded La Maison de la Nature Goh in 2002.

-Future plans: Fukuyama and Gaggan Anand, chef-owner of the eponymous restaurant in Bangkok, have long been working on plans for a new restaurant run by both cooks in Fukuoka, so diners may soon have to say goodbye to La Maison de la Nature Goh – at least in its current format.
+Future plans: Fukuyama and famous Indian chef Gaggan Anand have long been working on plans for a new restaurant run by both cooks in Fukuoka.